 Our firm handles all legal aspects in real estate transactions and help clients resolve situations if problems should occur.
 We can help with the areas of personal guaranty or loan deficiency, and developer liability issues.
 We are knowledgeable in matters concerning contractor and subcontractor disputes.

 An attorney can often help parties resolve their differences whether it involves real estate transactions or other breaches of contract.
 We utilize alternative dispute resolution (ADR), arbitration and litigation to get results for our clients.

-Call Schern Richardson Finter Decker, PLC if you need help with a contract dispute.
+Call Schern Richardson Finter, PLC if you need help with a contract dispute.

 Committed to delivering the very best to each and every client.

 We have a reputation for providing high quality representation and reliable counsel.

 Our Firm represents clients ranging from individuals, businesses, traded fortune 500 companies and industry leaders.

 Our genuine concern for our clients has helped our firm achieve success Rising Star by Super Lawyers® AV Preeminent® Rated by Martindale-Hubbell®.